Videos show detail of death of inmate at South Carolina jail

 “No one deserves the death penalty for missing a bond hearing or for being a mental health patient,” the Republican said.

+Gov. Henry McMaster tweeted Friday that the video “reveals issues which need to be addressed in training, procedures, and policies around law enforcement’s encounters with those experiencing mental illness.”

+Asked about the case, White House press secretary Jen Psaki said Friday that President Joe Biden felt that “police reform is long overdue, that far too often communities of color are living in fear and are exhausted by the threats and the possibility of being in harm’s way.”

-During Friday’s news conference, Sutherland’s mother said she felt renewed pain due to the release of the video but pleaded with Charleston residents to remain calm.
+During Friday’s news conference, Sutherland’s mother said she felt renewed pain due to the video release but pleaded with Charleston residents to remain calm.

 “I don’t want any violence in my city,” Amy Sutherland said.
 “Please, no more hurt.”